Valenzuela City School of Mathematics and Science: The VCSMS SSLG

 The Valenzuela City School of Mathematics and Science Supreme Secondary Learner Government, referred to as the VCSMS SSLG (formerly VCSMS SSG), and commonly referred as the SSLG, is the student government of Valenzuela City School of Mathematics and Science.
 It is the highest governing body of the school, managed by students.
 The student government promotes transparency, support to learners, and activities for students to participate in.
+It has 2 parties competing for 12 spots in the student government, which are DOTA.LE F.L.A.R.E (Disciplined Officers with Tactics Alliance for Leadership & Excellence | Fearless Leaders Advocating for Reforms & Empowerment) and SEGA (Students Engaged in Good Alliance).

 School Clubs

-The school accommodates 18 accredited clubs, two of which were founded through DepEd Memorandums and the rest were founded by the school.
+The school accommodates 20 accredited clubs, two of which were founded through DepEd Memorandums and the rest were founded by the school.
 Early in a school year, the student government conducts the event of “Club Hunting” where after class dismissal, students get a chance to wander around the school atrium, where clubs are stationed to recruit club members.
 Alongside this, the student government conducts “Club Days” for clubs to station at the atrium to present fun interactive activities for students and club members.
 The clubs are required to conduct activities and meetings within members and officers to improve camaraderie.
+The clubs included are the English Club, Reading Society, Basa Valmascino, KALAW (Kapisanan ng Literatura at Wika), KAP (Kapisanan ng Araling Panlipunan), Nihongo Club, ICT Club, Mathematics Club, Robotics Guild, YES-O (Youth for Environment in Schools Organization), Ecosavers, MAPEH Clubs (Sipnayaw Dance Troupe, The Cassette, and Sports Club), BERT (Batang Emergency Response Team), the Values Education Club, PCC (Peer Counseling Club), and BKB (Barkada Kontra Bisyo), plus 2 now-defunct clubs namely the Campus Ministry Club and the Nuclear Science and Technology Club (NSTC).
+The Equilibrium and Ang Iskolar are student-led organizations for campus journalism in both English and Filipino, respectively.

 Batch Names

-Around the senior years of a junior high school batch, they are requested to come up of a name to call themselves.
+Around the senior years of a junior high school batch, they are asked to come up with a name to call themselves.
 The SSLG representative of the batch and class officers of the section within will lead to communicate with the rest of the batch to receive name proposals from which the proponents will debate.
-The batch name shall reflect the qualities that stand out best of the community within the batch.
+The batch name shall reflect the qualities that stand out best from the community within the batch.
 It is highly recommended that the batch name can be written in baybayin, but other languages such as Latin, English, or others may be accepted.
-The names of the batches will printed in sablay, which is worn for photos for yearbooks and for portrait photoshoot, for both moving up to senior high school and graduation.
+The names of the batches will be printed on a sablay, which is worn for photos for yearbooks and for portrait photo shoot, for both moving up to senior high school and graduation.